Common Foot Problems

 Blisters are caused by skin friction.
 Don’t pop them.
 Apply moleskin or an adhesive bandage over a blister, and leave it on until it falls off naturally in the bath or shower.
 Keep your feet dry and always wear socks as a cushion between your feet and shoes.
 If a blister breaks on its own, wash the area, apply an antiseptic, and cover with a sterile bandage.

 Bunions are misaligned big toe joints which can become swollen and tender.
-The deformity causes the first joint of the big toe to slant outward, and the big toe to angle toward the other toes.
-Bunions tend to run in families, but the tendency can be aggravated by shoes that are too narrow in the forefoot and toe.
+This deformity, which tends to run in families causes the first joint of the big toe to slant outward, and the big toe to angle toward the other toes.
+Shoes that are too narrow in the forefoot and toe tend to aggravate this condition.
 There are conservative and preventive steps that can minimize the discomfort of a bunion, but surgery is frequently recommended to correct the problem.